metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Did the Packers defensive front just lose all its juice at the end of the fourth quarter?
 Kyler Murray is mounting a wicked comeback here.

 Chase Edmonds is a real gamer for this Cardinals offense.

+AJ Green, on the other hand....just awful ignorance on his part.
+He was blocking on a pass play.
+Did he think the ball was going to run?